davidkorea/AWS/Deployment_Beanstalk_CloudFormation/2_CloudFormation.md

 ## 2.1 Resources

-- Resources are the core of your CloudFormation template (MANDATORY)
+- Resources are the **core** of your CloudFormation template (**MANDATORY**)
-- They represent the different AWS Components that will be created and configured
+- They represent the different **AWS Components** that will be created and configured
-- Resources are declared and can reference each other
+- Resources are **declared** and can **reference** each other
 - AWS figures out creation, updates and deletes of resources for us
-- There are over 224 types of resources (!)
+- There are over 224 types of resources (NOT all AWS services!)
-- Resource types identifiers are of the form:
+- Resource types identifiers are of the form: `AWS::aws-product-name::data-type-name`

+- All the resources can be found here: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html